This topic describes the elements that you can configure in the configuration file of lifecycle rules for objects.

 If the current version of the object is not a delete marker, OSS processes the version based on the following rules:

-If versioning is enabled for the bucket that stores the object, OSS inserts a delete marker that has a unique version ID.
-Then, the current version of the object is replaced by the inserted delete marker.
+If versioning is enabled for the bucket that stores the object, OSS will insert a delete marker with a unique version ID as the current version, and the original current version will become a previous version.

-If versioning is suspended for the bucket that stores the object, OSS inserts a delete marker whose version ID is null.
-The inserted delete marker overwrites the current version of the object whose version ID is null to ensure that only one version of the object whose version ID is null exists.
+If versioning is suspended for the bucket that stores the object, OSS will insert a delete marker with a null version ID as the current version, and the version with a null version ID in the original current version will be overwritten to ensure that an object has only one version with a null version ID.

 If the current version of the object is a delete marker, OSS processes the version based on the following rules: